 Joining a Tour

-Many tour and activity providers start from May and finish around October (depending on the tour their offer and the weather).
+Many tour and activity providers start in May and finish around October (depending on the tour their offer and the weather).

-Our wine tasting & food tours start in May and will finish early to mid-October.
+Our wine-tasting & food tours start in May and will finish early to mid-October.
 Outside of these months, we are available to run flexible walking or cycling tours.
-Boat trips typically commence from mid to late May or when the weather is stable enough.
-Island tours can be arranged year-round although certain activities may not be available (for example swimming at the beach, winery visits).

 Beaches & Swimming